About Billy Crawford

 "I felt after the first time I played with them that it had come full circle,” Crawford said.

-The circle would come back to Bristol, though, after his wife Michelle told him she was pregnant.
-He left the road in fall of 2002.
+The circle would come back to Bristol, though, after the birth of his son.
+He left the International road in the fall of 2002.
 But he never put down his guitar.

 “I still love the guitar.
 I play and practice every day,” Crawford said.
 “It has never gotten old for me.
 I’m still excited about creating sound out of silence every time I perform!”